ChinaModernAppGroup/MSDA-Demo/zookeeper-demo/README.md

-# [Ping Xiong on Sep/2/2022, just borrow this demo from https://github.com/nginxinc/NGINX-Demos for zookeeper environment.]
+# [Just borrow this demo from https://github.com/nginxinc/NGINX-Demos for zookeeper environment.
+Ping Xiong on Sep/2/2022]

 # Demo to show NGINX Plus Dynamic Reconfiguration API with Zookeeper